NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4B bounces closer to Ino
 - 4BB(B)
   - Adjustments to hitbox timing, landing, and crush.
 High crushes on landing
+- 4A has an improved window
+- Act4A
+  - Is unblockable
+  - Hard knockdown
+  - Is sped up with the hitboxes increased in size and damage (15 to 20)
+  - Teleports slightly more behind the opponent
 - 8B
   - Is a backflip with no hitbox
   - Strings can be followed up from it
   - Has one less frame animation startup and one frame more recovery
 - JB hitbox appears 1 frame later and disappeares 3 frames later
 - JB(B) and JB(2B) are strings
-- 5A charge time decreased to 7 frames from 11
-- 4A has an improved window
-- Act4A
-  - Is unblockable
-  - Hard knockdown
-  - Is sped up with the hitboxes increased in size and damage (15 to 20)
-  - Teleports slightly more behind the opponent
-- 2AB(B)
-  - Transition timing adjusted to match 6B(B)
-  - Cannot transition upon landing
-- RA hit sizes increased with more stun on hit
 - JA in combos teleports with 6 or 4
+- JY added
 - 5Y
   - Has a new animation
   - Does 20 damage
 - 2Y
   - Has a new animation
   - Does 20 damage and side switches
-- JY added
 - 5X is a close range attack with less recovery on miss
 - 2X
   - Does vanilla 5X activator into vanilla 2X activated
   - Starts moving slightly sooner
   - Slightly less damage
 - 4X is a real time super with startup immunity to highs and mids that knocks away
+- RA hit sizes increased with more stun on hit
 - GRKnJ
   - Travels one frame slower
   - Transitioned to be further from the opponent on reappearance